 You have the facts.
 Now what?

 Now that you know exactly what prenups are and what they aren’t, it’s time to talk to your partner.
-Share this information with them and download this helpful guide to start discovering more about each other’s wants and needs for the future.
+Share this information with them and get this helpful guide to start discovering more about each other’s wants and needs for the future.
 Reach out to us if you have any questions or need help with any of the topics we covered.
-You have an amazing opportunity to start off with a strong foundation to your marriage—one based on trust, communication, honesty, clarity and, of course, love.
+You have an amazing opportunity to start off with a strong foundation for your marriage—one based on trust, communication, honesty, clarity, and, of course, love.

 Great read!
 Thanks for the info.
 My only concern is I am from a South Asian family and here, it’s considered disrespectful in an arrange marriage setup to even talk about prenup and being so practical / preventative in an event of a divorce.
 How should I introduce this topic / talk about it to my would be spouse / her family ?

 Thanks for your great question.
 As you may already know, many cultures and religions have had prenups for thousands of years.
 Both the ketubah and nikah are examples of prenuptial agreements that have always been a part of getting married, and even more so in arranged marriages.
 One way to look at a prenup is the modern equivalent of these documents that can be legally enforced should anything arise.
 More importantly, I view the prenup as a marriage planning tool rather than insurance (which it also is).
 If you talk to your partner about having the important conversations regarding finances during marriage, and come to an agreement on how the two of you will work together during your marriage, it will only strengthen your relationship.

 Need to establish an agreement prior to upcoming wedding…